 - 1. Establishment. - a.
-Once the mayor or a majority of the council has requested the creation of an ad hoc committee, the city manager or department director, together with the city attorney, shall work with the appropriate supporting department(s) and determine the scope and approximate duration the ad hoc committee will be needed. - b.
-The department director shall submit a request to the mayor, with a copy to the city clerk, requesting the creation of and appointment of up to four members to an ad hoc committee. - c.
-Council members who are not ad hoc committee members shall not attend ad hoc committee meetings. - d.
-Once the ad hoc committee has completed its task, the supporting department shall submit a report to the mayor, with a copy to the city clerk, stating completion of the ad hoc committee tasks and dissolution of the ad hoc committee. - 2.
-Scheduling. - a.
-Once an ad hoc committee has been established, all meeting requests shall be directed to the city clerk for coordination with member's calendars and to set a meeting location.
-Once confirmed, the city clerk shall notify the members, mayor's office, city manager (or designee), and the city attorney (or designee) of the meeting details.
+The mayor or a majority of the council may request the creation of an ad hoc committee - b.
+The city manager or department director, together with the city attorney, shall work with the appropriate supporting department(s) and determine the scope and approximate duration the ad hoc committee will be needed. - c.
+The department director shall submit a request to the mayor, with a copy to the city clerk, requesting the creation of and appointment of up to four members to an ad hoc committee. - d.
+Council members who are not ad hoc committee members shall not attend ad hoc committee meetings. - e.
+Once the ad hoc committee has completed its task, the supporting department shall submit a report to the mayor, with a copy to the city clerk, stating completion of the ad hoc committee tasks and request the dissolution of the ad hoc committee. - f.
+The City Clerk will provide a report to Council announcing the dissolution of the ad hoc committee.